 - PHI 240 – Introduction to Ethics

 - Points for the applicant’s cumulative GPA.
 The applicant’s unweighted cumulative high school GPA may be used.
-The applicant must have graduated from high school January 1, 2019 or later.
+The applicant must have graduated from high school January 1, 2020 or later.
 Applicants in their senior year of high school at the time of application will be required to submit a partial high school transcript and the cumulative unweighted GPA at the time of the deadline will be used.
-Applicants who have graduated from high school within the specified timeframe will use either the unweighted high school GPA or the cumulative GPA at CVCC, whichever is higher.
-Transfer students bringing in 6 or more transfer credits may use that college’s GPA, CVCC’s GPA, or the unweighted high school GPA.
+Transcripts must indicate the GPA is unweighted.
+Applicants who have graduated from high school within the specified timeframe will use either the unweighted HS GPA or the cumulative GPA at CVCC, whichever is higher.
+Transfer students bringing in 6 or more transfer credits may use that college’s GPA, CVCC’s GPA, or the unweighted HS GPA.
 The highest cumulative GPA total will be used.
 There will not be any GPA combinations.
 Only the highest single source cumulative GPA will be used.

 - Points will be awarded to applicants with an advanced degree.
 Applicants who have attained an AA/AS/AAS/AFA/AE/AGE/BA/BS/MA/MS will be awarded points toward admission.
 Degree must be earned from a regionally accredited institution.
 Completion of the degree will be verified from official transcripts.

-- Points will be awarded to applicants who provide documentation of two years (24 months) of patient – oriented healthcare experience.
+- Points will be awarded to applicants who provide documentation of one year (12 months) of patient – oriented healthcare experience.
 The Employment Verification Form (EVF) included in this packet must contain actual dates of employment and bear the signature of the applicant’s supervisor.
-Military veterans may submit a copy of their DD-214 (Member-4) and a copy of their military transcript for evaluation of healthcare experience/training while serving in the military.
-If assistance is needed obtaining these documents, contact firstname.lastname@example.org.
 Applicants are responsible for ensuring documentation is submitted as directed by the packet and submitted by the deadline.
 Only the included EVF in the nursing packet is acceptable.

 Associate Degree Nursing - Technical Standards